Kurento/kurento/source/user/faq.rst

    :align:  center
    :alt:    NAT client with STUN

 This procedure is called :term:`ICE`.

-Note that in reality you *can* also deploy KMS behind a NAT firewall, as long as KMS itself is also configured to open its own NAT ports by following the same procedure (again, with a STUN server that is outside of the NAT).
+Note that you *can* also deploy KMS behind a NAT firewall, as long as KMS itself is also configured to open its own NAT ports by following the same procedure (again, with a STUN server that is outside of the NAT).

 .. note::

-   The features provided by TURN are a superset of those provided by STUN.
+   **TURN is an extension of STUN**.
 This means that *you don't need to configure a STUN server if you are already using a TURN server*.